fatemetardasti96/fibonacci-api/README.md

 📖 Documentation is available at [Docs](https://fatemetardasti96.github.io/fibonacci-api/)

-Start the server on your localhost by building a docker image and run it:
+Start the server on your localhost by building a docker image and run it on port 81:

     cd fibonacci_api_peoject
     docker build -t fibonacci_api .
-    docker run fibonacci_api
+    docker run -p 81:8081 fibonacci_api

 You can now find the n-th fibonacci number by sending a request to the server: